These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 This selfless mindset bleeds into the marriage and into the home.

-If you and your spouse are both actively building the business, it has a compounding effect on the quality of the relationship.
+If you and your spouse are both actively building the business, it has a compounding effect on the quality of the relationship because you’re both involved in personal development.

 34) The Growth Mindset is Embedded in the Business Model